yywongap/GlassData-Machine-Learning-Exercise/README.md

 The data is retrieved from https://archive.ics.uci.edu/ml/datasets/glass+identification.

-Here is the link to the data visualization done by tableau: https://public.tableau.com/profile/yy8015#!/vizhome/Glass/RefractiveIndexversaChemicalcomposition
+Here is the link to the data visualization using tableau: https://public.tableau.com/profile/yy8015#!/vizhome/Glass/RefractiveIndexversaChemicalcomposition

 Reference: